Th1b0/Cara-Music/README.md

 ## Overview

-MusicFreeFlow is a web application that enables users to stream music from YouTube Music and connect with Spotify to listen to their playlists.
+CaraMia is a web application that enables users to stream music from YouTube Music and connect with Spotify to listen to their playlists.
 This free service provides users with a convenient way to enjoy their favorite music without any additional fees.

 ## Features